 Practice Routine Meditation and Relaxation Techniques

 Mediation is a great way to gain control over your emotions.
 Many people allow their emotions to be bottled up for long periods, which can lead to an emotional outburst at an unexpected moment, such as during a song.
 Practicing calming meditation techniques can provide you with a way to control your emotions, no matter how strong they may be.
 Adding meditation with yoga can be doubly beneficial in relieving pent up emotions that overwhelm you while you sing.
-The simple breathing techniques that meditation teaches can significantly impact your overall emotional control.
+The simple breathing exercises that meditation teaches can significantly impact your overall Emotional stability.

 Take a Quick Break

 There is nothing wrong with needing a moment to collect yourself will singing a song.
 While it is not the best vocal performance practice, taking a small break during your performance can give you a few seconds to put yourself back together on an emotional level.
 Your audience will probably forgive you for taking a second to get yourself primed to perform.